kubiyabot/cli/README.md

 ---

-Built with ❤️ by the Kubiya team
+Built with ❤️ by the Kubiya team.
+Deploy serverless agents on your infrastructure and automate everything! 🚀